 According to data from 2013 and 2015, rear end collisions make up 40% of all vehicle collisions.
 The last date for which we have data (2015) says that there were 1.7 million rear collisions that year.
 In those collisions, half a million people were injured—and 1,700 were killed.
 To even bring that number down by 10% would spare thousands of people from the pain and trauma of a car accident.

 NTSB Chairman Christopher Hart said it well in 2015: “You shouldn’t have to pay extra for technology that can prevent a collision altogether.”
 Making AEBs standard in all vehicles will make the roads safer for everyone—not just the people who buy luxury vehicles.

 We’re the Firm People Call When They’ve Been Hurt in a Crash

-Handler, Henning & Rosenberg LLP is made of Pennsylvania car accident injury lawyers with offices in the Harrisburg, Lancaster, York, Hanover and Carlisle areas.
+Handler, Henning & Rosenberg LLC is made of Pennsylvania car accident lawyers with offices in the Harrisburg, Lancaster, York, Hanover, and Carlisle areas.
 We have helped thousands of victims recover millions of dollars in settlements throughout Pennsylvania.
-If you have been hurt in a car accident, you need the attorneys at HHR Law on your side to help you.
+If you have been hurt in a car accident, you need the attorneys at Handler, Henning & Rosenberg Law on your side to help you.